gradient-pulse/phi-mesh/pv_video_series/scenes/scene_39_runway_prompt.md

 **Mood**: Reflective, calm but charged with unseen tension
 **Sound Design**: Light ambient park noise (birds, distant conversations), underscored by soft piano or ambient synths.
 Optionally, include voiceover fragments from her earlier conversation: “Transparency is power… but control is survival.”

----

-Let me know when you're ready for `scene_40.yml`.